SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 "I'll do my best, for her and for you!"
 Twilight smiles a determined smile.

-Pinkie's reflection smiles a genuine smile for the first time in a long time. *"Thank you."*
+Pinkie's reflection smiles a genuine smile for the first time in many years. *"Thank you."*

 ***